George Alfred Ford

-George Alfred Ford, born 1851 in Aleppo, died 1928 in Sidon, was an American Presbyterian missionary.
+George Alfred Ford (1851–1928) was an American Presbyterian missionary.

+He was born in 1851 in Aleppo.
 His father had been a missionary in Syria, and his grandfather, Colonel Mahlon Ford, a member of Washington's staff in the American Revolution.

 Ford was educated at Williams College and the Union Presbyterian Seminary, returning to Syria in 1880.

-After his education he returned to Syria to work at the Boy's Training School, later the Gerard Institute, and today the National Evangelical Institute for Girls and Boys.
+After his education he returned to Syria to work at the Boy's Training School, later the Gerard Institute (presently known as the National Evangelical Institute for Girls and Boys).
+He died in 1928 in Sidon, Lebanon.